 Does the King-Lincoln District inspire you creatively?
 If so, how?

 Yes, I truly feel as if I live in an art mecca.
 I feel the energy of the neighborhood.
 I love the old historic and vintage structures, the art, the murals and the Long Street Bridge.
 As a photographer, I draw on this inspiration every day in my work.

 Are there any hidden gems in the neighborhood that people should know about?

 There are so many hidden gems and things to do in the King-Lincoln District.
 I recommend my favorite jazz club, The Canabar, for a night of good music and good company.
 You can catch a performance at the Lincoln Theatre or a thought-provoking exhibit at the King Arts Complex.
 If you love buttermilk Belgian waffles, you must try What the Waffle, located on E. Long Street.
 And the local family-owned shop, BattisteLaFleu, makes the most beautiful flower arrangements and gift baskets.
 Even the Harmony Project headquarters are housed in the King-Lincoln District.
 Most of all, being central and close to downtown Columbus has its perks.
 I enjoy walking downtown to the Scioto River and back.

 Why should visitors and residents of Columbus spend time in the King-Lincoln District?

-Although it’s tough to get out right now due to COVID-19, there are exciting things to look forward to in the neighborhood.
-There’s a movement to re-energize the King-Lincoln District with the construction of The Adelphi Quarter project, a mixed-use development of 130 apartments and storefront retail and restaurant space, slated to open for business in Spring 2021.
-Visitors and residents of Columbus should come feel the energy of a growing neighborhood and celebrate the long history that makes the King-Lincoln District so unique.
+There are exciting things to look forward to in the neighborhood.
+There’s a movement to re-energize the King-Lincoln District with the construction of The Adelphi Quarter project, a mixed-use development of 130 apartments and storefront retail and restaurant space, that opened for business in Spring 2021.
+Visitors and residents of Columbus should come feel the energy of a growing neighborhood and celebrate the long history that makes the King-Lincoln District unique.